 Hermanus

-We made our way here when we were based in Cape Town; however, I wish we would have just hit it on our way down the coast to save time and gas.
-Nevertheless, it’s still a worthwhile stop if you want to get out in the water or take to the trails and hike among the unique fynbos in the Western Cape.
+We made our way here when we were based in Cape Town; however, I wish we had just hit it on our way down the coast to save time and gas.
+Nevertheless, it’s still a worthwhile stop if you want to get out in the water or hike among the unique fynbos in the Western Cape.

 Stellenbosch

-Just a 45-minute drive away from Cape Town lies one the best wine regions in the world and to travel all the way to South Africa and not include Stellenbosch in your road trip would be a mistake!
+Just a 45-minute drive away from Cape Town lies one of the best wine regions in the world.
+Traveling to South Africa and not including Stellenbosch in your road trip would be a mistake!
 Stellenbosch is a hip city in the Western Cape.
 There’s a nice downtown area with plenty of nice bars, restaurants, and cafes to relax at.
-However, that’s not the claim to fame.
+However, that’s not the city’s claim to fame.

 Their signature blend is Pinotage, a red wine grape variety.
-Stellenbosch is also surrounded by mountains so once you drink all that wine you can head out to go hike and work it off!
+Stellenbosch is also surrounded by mountains, so once you drink all that wine, you can head out to hike and work it off!
 I would suggest two to three days for Stellenbosch.

 Cape Town